+Students who are deaf or hard-of-hearing and need to request accommodations in their courses or academic programs at OSU-Oklahoma City should first contact the Disability Services Coordinator at (405) 945-3385 (V) and provide appropriate documentation of their disability.
+Disability documentation must be received before students are eligible to receive accommodations.

+Once disability documentation has been received and approved by the Disability Services Coordinator, the deaf or hard-of-hearing student will then be referred to the Deaf/Hard-of-Hearing Student Services Office as needed for the fulfillment of their accommodation request.
+The Deaf/

-Students who are deaf or hard of hearing must first visit the Disability Services Coordinator and provide documentation of their disability before they are eligible to receive reasonable accommodations.
-Once documentation has been received and approved, the deaf or hard of hearing student must then request accommodations from Deaf Student Services (DSS).
-DSS will then meet with the student and work with the student to develop a Notification of Student Disability Accommodation form, which is a document certifying the student's disability and the reasonable accommodations to be provided for each course.
-The student will then deliver the Notification form to each of their instructors as official notification of accommodations at the beginning of class each semester.
+Hard-of-Hearing Student Services Office will then meet with the student, coordinate and implement any needed accommodations, and work with the student to develop a Notification of Student Disability Accommodations letter.
+The Notification of Student Disability Accommodations letter is a document verifying the student's disability and the reasonable accommodations to be provided for each course.
+The student will then deliver the Notification letter to each of their course instructors as official notification of accommodations at the beginning of each semester.